valenca13/CVAE_StreetDesign/README.md

 ================

-This page was created to reproduce some of the results and provide the code in ***R* programming** used in the paper:
+This page was created to reproduce some of the results and provide the code in ***R* programming** used in Chapter 7 of the Ph.D thesis “Allocating road space dynamically over time in complex urban areas” authored by Gabriel Valença.

-> \[Authors Anonymous\].
-The road ahead of using AI for visualizations
-> in street design: Learning from failures.
-Paper submitted to the
-> International Journal of Information Management.

-If any of the material is used, **please cite the paper above**.

-> **Note**: The results from the generative deep modelling were not good
-> due to many reasons explained in the paper.

 ### Motivation:

-In this paper we propose the use of *generative deep models* for guiding public meetings and workshops on street design and street space allocation projects.
+In this chapter we propose the use of *generative deep models* for guiding public meetings and workshops on street design and street space allocation projects.
 As many urban projects are time-consuming and the communication of innovative projects may not be clear without visualizations, speeding up this process through AI may ease the